 One explanation put forth by a number of reputable scientists argues that there exists in reality an unknown number of different universes.
 These could even be thought of as different regions of the same universe, but in either case, theory allows for these "pocket universes" to have their own unique sets of the laws of science and nature.
-Another theory states that the universe is not made up of individual particles, like atoms or electrons, but instead is composed of strings-strange things that are long, but not high or wide, and xxi Introduction have no other dimension.
+Another theory states that the universe is not made up of individual particles, like atoms or electrons, but instead is composed of strings-strange things that are long, but not high or wide, and have no other dimension.
 This theory only makes scientific sense, however, if our universe has more than the 4 dimensions to which we're accustomed; 26 dimensions is one number given.
-The reason we don't see these extra dimensions is that they're all folded up on themselves, but they are there.
+The reason we don't see these extra xxiii Introduction dimensions is that they're all folded up on themselves, but they are there, nonetheless.
 Could these also be pocket universes?
 Is this what Alexander of Daventry means when he writes of the "multiverse"?
+Is Daventry one of these pocket universes?